University Policies

 Complete the Form to Request a Hearing, indicating your intention to appeal to the First Professional Appeals Panel.
 This form must be completed and emailed to the Associate Provost and Dean of the Graduate and Professional School within ten (10) university business days after receiving the dean’s (or designee’s) letter from the Professional School notifying the student of the outcome of their hearing in the Professional School in which they are enrolled.

-For additional information, see the Graduate and Professional School webpage on First Professional Appeals.
+For additional information, see the First Professional Appeals page on the Graduate and Professional School website.

 Graduate Academic Appeals Panel and Process